nickbattle1/work-chatbot-terminal-backend/README.md

    - Add your data files (e.g., JSON, CSV, Excel, Word, PDF) to the `docs` folder.

 4. **Customize the Prompt**:
    Modify the core prompt in the `app.py` file to align with your business or application requirements.
+I have left an example in there to give a starting point on the template.

 5. **Run the Backend**:
    Execute the Python script to initialize the backend system: